 So, we’re in another lockdown.
 That means more time and working at home.
-Last time a lot of people used lockdown to stop drinking, or to at least cut down.
+Last time, some people used lockdown to stop drinking, or to at least cut down.
 Which is amazing.

 But according to Alcohol Change UK, a lot of people’s drinking increased.
 And a lot of people were drinking more regularly.